-We are pleased to announce the launch of the first report on the natural capital cost of plastic, called "Valuing Plastic," in coordination with the Plastic Disclosure Project (PDP), Trucost and United Nations Environment Programme (UNEP) launched the world-first report at the U.N.
-Environmental Assembly in Nairobi on June 23rd.
-Talks on the report have been given at both Sustainable Brands '14 in San Diego, and the Plasticity Forum in New York, along with various webinars.
+In 2014, the PDP engaged Trucost to launch of the world-first report on the natural capital cost of plastic, called "Valuing Plastic," in coordination with United Nations Environment (UNEP).
 The report identifies some of the risks and opportunities to brands associated with plastic use.
 It articulates the business case for measuring, managing and disclosing plastic use, underlined by the new research which identifies $75 billion of annual natural capital costs of plastic use by the consumer goods sector.
 The research assesses the plastic use and disclosure of the 100 largest companies in the consumer goods industry.
-You can download the full report here (https://www.trucost.com/trucost-news/companies-urged-disclose-data-plastic-cut-pollution-improve-resource-efficiency/).
+You can download the full report here.

-The investment community is interested in this topic too, as new value can be realized by companies who take time to review and report their improvements in plastic management, and not just value from the potential improvements in their own bottom lines.
-New innovations and improved changes in material use and design should also have benefits for companies’ consumer bases, employees and the environment in which they reside, positioning them to better avoid reputational, regulatory, liability and economic risks, and sieze opportunities.
-Investment institutions interested to know more about the project, or who wish to join as signatories to the project, are encouraged to contact at firstname.lastname@example.org.
+The investment community is interested in this topic too with the growth in ESG Reporting (Environment and Social Governance), as new value can be realized by companies who take time to review and report their improvements in plastic management, community engagement and brand reputation.
+Investment institutions interested to know more about the project, or who wish to join as signatories to the project, are encouraged to contact us for more information.

 Reduce plastic waste in the environment